A fan of fireworks? Enjoy the show while keeping safety first.

 For many, enjoying the Fourth of July holiday means celebrating with a firework show at home.
 Usually, this includes “Class C” consumer-grade fireworks, which contain less than 50 milligrams of explosive material.
 (Think firecrackers, Roman candles and bottle rockets.)

-“With ‘bigger’ fireworks now easily available to Pennsylvanians, this creates new safety concerns,” says Dr. Ronald Strony, a Geisinger emergency medicine physician and co-chair of Emergency Medicine.
-“But there are some things everyone can do to avoid getting hurt while celebrating Independence Day.”
+“With ‘bigger’ fireworks now easily available to Pennsylvanians, this creates new safety concerns,” says Dr. Ronald Strony, a Geisinger emergency medicine physician.
+"But there are some things everyone can do to avoid getting hurt while celebrating Independence Day.”